2kranki/gen/README.md

-                        *genApp* - Go SQL Application Generator - v0.1.0
+                        *genapp* - Go SQL Application Generator - v0.1.0

-The idea for the *genApp* project came about when I became aware of how powerful the templating system in Go is.
+The idea for the *genapp* project came about when I became aware of how powerful the templating system in Go is.
 So, as I was taking the udemy.com course, "Web Development with Google's Golang" by Todd McLeod, I decided to write a program generator for simple SQL Table websites.

 I want the generated code to stand on its own and provide a starting point for further development.
 I do not see the generation process